 Types of Note

 There are a few different categories we can use to group tasting notes.
-Saying your coffee tastes like toffee is quite different to saying your coffee has good body.
+Saying your coffee tastes like toffee is quite different from saying your coffee has good body.
 Although both are descriptive and useful, they are describing different things.

 Here’s a rough idea of some of the main characteristics that tasting notes will touch upon.